LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 <h4>Style</h4>

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, e.g. *'The Carpentries is ...'*.
-The correct title for the merged organization is **The Carpentries**.
+The correct title for the merged organisation is **The Carpentries**.
 However, you can use terminology such as *'A Carpentries workshop ...'*.